 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
-Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.
-In 2020, we replaced approximately 1,976 feet of water main.
+Additionally, since we began operating the Grand Oaks water system, we have worked diligently to maintain all water system facilities to ensure a reliable, high-quality supply.

-If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (530) 934-4735 or through the Contact Us link at www.calwater.com.
+If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (800) 680-1160 or through the Contact Us link at www.calwater.com.